For the Dancer interested in being a member of CORE Dance Company

 What kind of performance opportunities do you provide?

 CDC dancers present 2 sold out annual performances every year at the Performing Arts Center in San Luis Obispo.
 They are also popular guest artist in many other shows throughout the year providing multiple opportunities to perform on large, beautiful stages, for diverse audiences across the country.
 Other performance opportunities include local venues such as Farmers Market, Holiday Parades, School Assemblies, and community events.
+Every Summer, we offer an optional competition or performance opportunity which is usually in other state or country.

 For the Dancer interested in taking classes at CORE Dance, and not being a member of CORE Dance Company